kubewarden/docs/src/testing-policies/03-cluster-operators.md

 }
 ```

-This request tries to create a Pod with a container called `nginx` that is going
+This request tries to create a Pod with a container called `nginx` that uses the
-to be run with the profile provided by the administrators of the Kubernetes cluster.
+`nginx-custom` profile provided by the administrators of the Kubernetes cluster.
-This profile is called `nginx-custom`.

 > **Note well:** these are stripped down `AdmissionReview` objects, we left
 > only the fields that are relevant to our policy.